Aluminium bronze: Applications

 Aluminium bronzes are most commonly used in applications where their resistance to corrosion makes them preferable to other engineering materials.
 It is used in marine applications due to its excellent corrosion resistance in seawater.
 It is found in marine hardware like propellers, pumps, and valves, as well as in shipbuilding components and hull fittings.
 For its non-magnetic properties, it is also used in naval vessels, particularly in sonar equipment.
-These applications include plain bearings and landing gear components on aircraft, guitar strings, valve components, engine components (especially for seagoing ships), underwater fastenings in naval architecture, and ship propellers.
+Other applications include plain bearings and landing gear components on aircraft, guitar strings, engine components (especially for seagoing ships), underwater fastenings in naval architecture.
 Aluminium bronze is also used to fulfil the ATEX directive for Zones 1, 2, 21, and 22.
 The attractive gold-toned coloration of aluminium bronzes has also led to their use in jewellery.

 Aluminium bronzes are in the highest demand from the following industries and areas: general sea water-related service, water supply, oil and petrochemical industries (i.e. tools for use in non-sparking environments), specialised anti-corrosive applications, and certain structural retrofit building applications.
 The alloy can be welded using the metal inert gas welding technique with an aluminium bronze core and pure argon gas.
 It is used instead of gold for dental crowns, since it is chemically inert and has the appearance of gold.

 The Doehler Die Casting Co. of Toledo, Ohio were known for the production of Brastil, a high tensile corrosion resistant bronze alloy.